-The LISTSERV backbone is a collection of servers which are operating 24 hours and maintained on a regular basis by their respective operation staffs.
+The LISTSERV backbone is a collection of servers that are operated for 24 hours and maintained on a regular basis by their respective staffs.
 This backbone is used to support the DISTRIBUTE command and to host heavy-traffic network-wide peered lists.